Scofield, Utah

 Scofield is a town in Carbon County, Utah, United States.
-The population was 23 at the 2010 census.
+The population was 26 at the 2020 census.
 Scofield's name is frequently applied to the 1900 mine disaster in the Pleasant Valley Coal Company's Winter Quarters mine.
 The community was named for General Charles W. Scofield, a timber contractor and local mine official.
 It is the smallest incorporated area in Utah by population.

 History

 The town of Scofield is situated on high ground two miles south of the reservoir of the same name, the oldest and largest of the major impoundments on the Wasatch Plateau.
 Once the most populous community in Carbon County, Scofield has shrunk to only a few permanent residents.
 What has slowed the continual decline has become outsiders constructing summer vacation homes.
 The old brick school stands empty at the upper end of town, and there are abandoned buildings scattered through what was once the business district.
 Only the cemetery on a hill to the east suggests that this was once a community of some size.
-Visitors to the cemetery quickly become aware of the diverse ethnicity that populated the town.

 Settlement

-Due to the luxuriant growth of the native grasses indigenous to this region, this valley was first utilized as pastures for the immense herds of cattle that came from Utah Valley.
+Due to the luxuriant growth of the native grasses indigenous to this region, this valley was first utilized as pastures for the immense herds of cattle and sheep that came from Utah Valley.
 Among the first settlers of this region were S. J. Harkness, T. H. Thomas, William Burrows, O. G. Kimball, D. D. Green, A. H. Earll, R. McKecheney, who were attracted by the immense ranges for their cattle.